LEARN ABOUT HPV & ANAL WARTS

 Unfortunately, something else to consider is that Herpes can occasionally cause immunity issues that may exacerbate HPV issues.
 Additionally, there have been instances where HPV occurrence is the first sign of HIV medications not fully immunosuppressing.
 All of your lab numbers may be in line, but we have to deal with new or recurring lesions.
 If you are HIV positive, you should consult with your HIV specialist about this.

 What are the symptoms of HPV?

 Symptoms may include warts on the anus, genitals, surrounding skin, and/or face.
 The warts may cause itching, bleeding, discharge, mucus production, lumps, pain, and/or constipation.
 Although many people with HPV do not develop symptoms, one can still infect others through sexual contact and/or develop anal dysplasia.
+Anal dysplasia is the transformation of cells around the anus into pre-cancerous, abnormal cells, which have a higher likelihood of transitioning into cancerous tumors.
 For this reason, it is imperative to get tested annually and monitor accordingly.

 How is HPV diagnosed?

 Human Papilloma Virus is diagnosed via cytological testing (HPV sub-typing and anal pap smear), along with an exam known as an HRA (High Resolution Anoscopy).
 A plastic instrument called an anoscope is used to look at the anal canal with a special microscope called a colposcope.